 What goes for publishing on a blog applies to social sharing as well.
 Make sure you’re consistent.
 Interact with your followers on a daily basis.
-Pick the times of the day that are certain to give you the highest click-through rates.
+Pick the times of the day that is certain to give you the highest click-through rates.

 Use social media management tools

-To save time and stay focused on writing, consider utilizing a social media management tool.
+To save time and stay focused on writing, consider utilizing a social media management tools.
 They allow you to handle all your accounts from a centralized platform, schedule automatic posts and publish to many networks at once.

 52. Make your content easy to share